 Wednesday 19 September – Loch Tummel, Aberfeldy, Glencoe to Fort William.
 Departing at 9.30am from the Dunkeld Hilton, we head westwards across the Highlands past Loch Tummel (where will we pause to look at the fabulous “Queen’s View”) and Tummel Bridge where Mendelssohn spent a rain-soaked night on 3 August 1829, and over the hills to Aberfeldy where we will have a chance to explore the Falls of Moness (sketched by Mendelssohn, and also made famous by Robert Burns in his poem, The Birks of Aberfeldy).
 In the afternoon we will drive on past Loch Tay and Glencoe where we will stop at the Glencoe Visitor Centre with its exhibition on the Massacre of 1692, arriving at the Imperial Hotel in Fort William in time to explore the town and catch a glimpse of Britain’s highest mountain, Ben Nevis, before dinner at 8.00pm at the Crannog Restaurant on the shores of Loch Linnhe.

 Thursday 20 September – Departure after breakfast for the Glenfinnan Monument where Bonny Prince Charlie rallied his troops at the start of the ill-fated rising of 1745.
 We also get a superb view of the “Jacobite” steam train crossing the 21-arch Glenfinnan viaduct as it makes its way from Fort William to Mallaig on the west coast of Scotland.
-Lunch under your own arrangements at Glenfinnan followed by the journey south along the shores of Loch Linnhe to Oban where we will have some free time to explore the town (including Dunollie Castle which lies just north of Oban, and which is unchanged since Mendelssohn sketched it in 1829.
+Lunch under your own arrangements at Glenfinnan followed by the journey south along the shores of Loch Linnhe to Oban from where we will catch a late afternoon ferry over to the Isle of Mull, sailing past Dunollie Castle which lies just north of Oban, and which is unchanged since Mendelssohn sketched it in 1829.
 Dinner and overnight at the Isle of Mull Hotel.

 Friday 21 September – Mull, Staffa (including Fingal’s Cave) and Iona.
 An early start from the hotel for the hour-long coach journey to Fionnphort and, weather permitting, a boat trip out to the Isle of Staffa and Fingal’s Cave.
 We will land on the Island for an hour and, as well as walking round to the mouth of Fingal’s Cave, we might be lucky in seeing puffins and basking sharks.
-After Fingal’s Cave, we will land on Iona and spend an hour or two exploring the island (including the ruined abbey) before travelling back to Oban by coach and ferry, and dinner in the hotel.
+After Fingal’s Cave, we will land on Iona and spend an hour or two exploring the island (including the ruined abbey) before travelling back to our hotel by coach for dinner at the hotel.
 NB in case of inclement weather, we may not be able to sail to Staffa and Fingal’s Cave.
 In this eventuality, we will instead visit Duart Castle on the Isle of Mull and the attractive capital of the Island, Tobermory.

 Saturday 22 September – Mull to Edinburgh.
 Up early to catch the 8.40am ferry from Mull to Oban and from there continue on the final leg of our journey back to Edinburgh through passes and glens, and along the shores of beautiful lochs.
-Leaving Oban, we travel via Taynuilt and along the Pass of Brander which hugs the northern shore of Loch Awe, to Inveraray which overlooks Loch Fyne.
+We travel via Taynuilt and along the Pass of Brander which hugs the northern shore of Loch Awe, to Inveraray which overlooks Loch Fyne.
 Skirting Loch Fyne, we then head down the beautiful western shore of the Bonny, Bonny Banks of Loch Lomond, stopping at the Cameron House Hotel on the southern shore of the Loch, affording us the same views that Mendelssohn sketched in 1829.
 We will lunch at the Boathouse Restaurant and then return to Edinburgh via Stirling, arriving at around 6.00pm.
-Dinner followed by a final concert of music by the award-winning Maxwell String Quartet and overnight at the Hilton Edinburgh Carlton Hotel where we spend our final night.
+Dinner followed by a final concert of music by the award-winning Maxwell String Quartet and overnight at the Hilton Edinburgh Carlton.

 Sunday 23 September - Independent departure home.